 Most people with TTM have tried to stop at one point or another.
 Treatment may require addressing an underlying psychological issue, which may also include the use of pharmacological interventions such as anti-depressants.(2) However, the most successful form of treatment is cognitive behavioural therapy (CBT), or behaviour modification, including habit reversal therapy.(2) This includes awareness training to become alert to the triggers and then modifying the behaviour.

-For more information and access to support groups, please visit the Trichotillomania Learning Center website.
+For more information and access to support groups, visit the Trichotillomania Wikipedia page for more information.

 Article by: M.A.
 MacLeod, MSc., Mediprobe Research Inc.

 - Yorulmaz A, Artuz F, Erden O. A case of trichotillomania with recently defined trichoscopic findings.
 Int J Trichology.
 2014 Apr;6(2):77–9.